Azure/azure-sdk-for-java/readme.md

   - mvn eclipse:eclipse
 4. Open Eclipse and use "Import Existing Maven projects" to open the project.
-5. If you see any Build Errors - make sure the Execution Environment is set to java sdk version 1.7 or higher [got to Project > Properties > 'Java Build Path' > Libraries tab.
+5. If you see any Build Errors - make sure the Execution Environment is set to java sdk version 1.7 or higher
+  * [go to Project > Properties > 'Java Build Path' > Libraries tab.
 Click on 'JRE System Library (V x.xx)' and Edit this to be 1.7 or higher]

 ##Contributing
 [Refer to the developer.md](developer.md) to find out how to contribute to Event Hubs Java client.